dychen/django-tutorial/README.md

 <a name="heroku>Deploy to Heroku</a>
 ----------------------------------
-Heroku is an online web service that runs your production application (kind of like a server).
+Heroku is an online web service that runs your production application.
 Whereas your development application will be run locally, your production application will live on Heroku.

 Add the following to your .git/config file:

 	[remote "heroku"]
 	        url = git@heroku.com:{app_name}.git
 	        fetch = +refs/heads/*:refs/remotes/heroku/*

+Your Heroku application should've already been created in the section [Request a Heroku Application and a Git Repository](#requestapps), so here, {app_name} is just the name of that application.
+In my case, the application name is django-tutorial, but yours should be different.
+If you try to set your "heroku" remote url to git@heroku.com:django-tutorial.git, you won't be able to push to it because you won't have the necessary permissions.

 Log into Heroku: